-When I first heard the term “self-compassion”, it sounded a but squishy.
+When I first heard the term “self-compassion”, it sounded a bit squishy.
 Yet the more I read about this proven pathway to stress reduction, the more intrigued I became.
-Now as I’m writing “Breathe into Breakthough” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.
+Now as I’m writing “Breath into Breakthrough” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.

 Like today, when I sat through a Compassion in a Therapy workshop led by Tara Brach, a pioneer in self-compassion theory.
 It ended right before I was scheduled for my weekly Toastmasters meeting, where I had been asked to participate in a speech contest.

-With such short notice, I wasn’t able to commit much time to preparing for the contest.
-So I told myself I’d show up, do my best and have fun, without getting attached to the results.
+With such short notice, I wasn’t able to commit much time to prepare for the contest.
+So I told myself I’d show up, do my best, and have fun, without getting attached to the results.

 “Am I unlikeable?
 I must be, I’m always coming in last at Toastmasters.
 Why am I putting myself through this anyway?”
 All flooded in as self-doubt clouded my judgment and I began adding every memory of failures past to a growing mental list.